Install

 Step 2.
 (For models users only) Set Up Environment for Models:

-To try our pre-built models in models/
+To try our pre-built models in tt-metal/models/, you must:

 Install their required dependencies